ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/permissions_api.md

 ## **How does the sc-machine identifies users?**

 You can identify user.
-User identification refers to the process of identifying a user on ostis-system, i.e., that the specified guest user is some user that is on the system.
+User identification refers to the process of identifying a user on ostis-system, i.e., that the specified guest user is some user that is on the knowledge base.

 It is useful when your ostis-system implements functionality to work with guest users.
 The sc-machine provides users identification.
 You can identify some guest user as user that had been already registered in the system.
 Users identification allows you to implement your own agent to register/authorize users by password, token or something else.